Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Paris Pass| ©ViajandoDescubre

-Yes, tickets to the Musée Conciergerie de Paris are included in some of the city's tourist passes.
-Such is the case with the Paris Museum Pass, Paris Pass or Go City.
+Yes, tickets to the Conciergerie de Paris are included in some of the city's tourist passes.
+This is the case of the Paris Museum Pass, Paris Pass or Go City Pass.

 All you have to do is download the respective application on your mobile phone, check the options offered, pay the price of the selected pass electronically and make your reservation.